Ann-Renée Desbiens: NCAA

 In 2013, she was offered a scholarship to play at the University of Wisconsin in the NCAA, despite not being fluent in English.
 Across four years with the Wisconsin Badgers women's ice hockey program, she led the team to four Frozen Four appearances, tallied 99 wins in 122 games, and set several individual records, including highest career save percentage (SV%), at .963, and lowest goals against average (GAA), with 0.71.

 During her senior year, on November 6, 2016, Desbiens broke Noora Räty's record for most NCAA career shutouts of any gender.
 In a 6–0 shutout victory against the Bemidji State Beavers, Desbiens would log career shutout number 44.
 At the end of her senior year, Desbiens was awarded the Patty Kazmaier Award as the top female college ice hockey player in the United States.

 Desbiens was the first Canadian selected at the 2016 NWHL Draft, chosen in the first round, fourth overall by the Boston Pride.
 As of 2021, she has not appeared with the team nor made any indication of interest in playing in the NWHL.

 After the 2018 Olympics, during the 2018-19 season, Desbiens took a break from hockey, citing exhaustion and the uncertainty of options to play professionally.
 In May 2019, she returned to hockey by joining the PWHPA.

 In the 2019–20 season, Desbiens appeared for the Fond du Lac Bears in the Great Lakes Hockey League, an elite men's amateur league.
 She also participated in the women's ice hockey showcase at the 2020 NHL All-Star Game, making 15 saves as the Canadian All-Stars beat the American All-Stars.

 PWHPA

 Standing between the pipes for Team Bauer (Montreal) in the 2021 Secret Cup, which was the Canadian leg of the 2020–21 PWHPA Dream Gap Tour, Ann-Renee Desbiens registered 19 saves in a 4-2 championship game win over Team Sonnet (Toronto).

+PWHL

+In 2023, the PWHPA and the rival Premier Hockey Federation consolidated into the new Professional Women's Hockey League.
+With each of the six new teams able to make three initial free agency signings, Desbiens was widely assessed as a probable signing by the new PWHL Montreal.
+On September 5, she was reported as one of Montreal team's first three players, alongside Team Canada teammates Marie-Philip Poulin and Laura Stacey.
+During the 2025 PWHL Expansion Draft, she was one of three players who were allowed to be protected first by Montreal.